pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 +++

 Create a function that accepts different numbers of time steps for testing.
-The function also demonstrates how `aesara.scan` is used.
+The function also demonstrates how `pytensor.scan` is used.

 ```{code-cell} ipython3
 # Lotka-Volterra forward simulation model using scan